MrAnnix/MrAnnix.github.io/_posts/2019-05-07-dat-how-decentralize-web.md

 Fortunately, there’s a more easy way: [Hashbase](https://hashbase.io "Hashbase"), public peer for files published with the Dat protocol.
 It’ll behave as a seeder of your files keeping them always online.

 And that’s all.
-If you wanna visit the Dat version of this web, you can find it here 👉 [dat://raulsanmartin.me](dat://raulsanmartin.me '"datized" version of this web')
+If you wanna visit the Dat version of this web, you can find it at [dat://raulsanmartin.me](dat://raulsanmartin.me '"datized" version of this web')